-Bachelor of Science in Management Degree (Day and DAPS)
+Bachelor of Science in Management Degree (Boston Campus & GPS Online)

-The Bachelor of Science in Management (BSM) is designed to give future managers an understanding of the various aspects of administrative practice and to develop judgment and skills necessary to perform more efficiently and effectively in the workforce.
+The Bachelor of Science in Management is designed to give future managers an understanding of the administrative functions and to develop skills necessary to perform more efficiently and effectively in the workforce.
 Career options in business, government, health care, education, fashion, hospitality, and other professions are available upon completion of the program.
-The BSM includes courses that develop skills in both the integrative and strategic roles of management.
 The study of management includes broad-based courses dealing with the economic and business environment as well as functional management courses with a specific discipline focus.
 Through extensive use of case studies, management simulation, and group research projects, students develop the leadership skills necessary in the management field.
-Faculty pay significant attention to current issues and related topics to prepare students with the knowledge necessary to enter the workforce and to continue further study.
+Significant attention is given to current issues to prepare students with the knowledge necessary to enter the workforce and to continue further study.

-First Year Fall Spring
+First yea 7 Fall Spring

 CM105 Public Speaking 3

 CS101 Computer Concepts and Applications 3

 CS245 Management Application and Information Systems 3

 EC101 Macroeconomics 3

 EC102 Microeconomics 3

 EN101 English I 3

 EN102 English II 3

 IS105 Common Experience 1 1

-MA107/117 College Algebra/Finite Math 3
+MA107/ MA117 College Algebra / Finite Math 3

 MA121 Basic Statistics ^(QR) 3

 PS101 Introduction to Psychology 3

 Total Credits 16 15

-Second Year
+Second y ear Fall Spring

 AC121 Financial Accounting 3

 AC122 Managerial Accounting 3

 FI201 Principles of Business Finance 3

-IS220 Preparation for Careers and Life after College Q 3
+IS220 Preparation for Careers & Life after College 3

 LA204 Business Law 3

 MG201 Principles of Management 3

 MG202 Human Resource Management 3

 MK201 Principles of Marketing 3

 Science Elective 3/4

-Program Elective [#] 3
+Program Elective 3

-• 5/16 15